Transform yourself from burned out to badass,

 I Believe...

 Deciding that YOU matter and are worthy of self-care is about self-determination.
 This doesn't make you selfish or indulgent.
-Nor does caring for your body make you complicit in the sexist and racist beauty ideals.
+Nor does caring for your body make you complicit in sexist and racist beauty ideals.

 Set Big Goals.
 Take Small Steps.
 Succeed Beyond Your Wildest Dreams.